keathmilligan/ner/README.md

 # Project Overview

-The `ner` project is a collection of tools and models for Named Entity Recognition (NER).
+Prepare data and train a Named Entity Recognition (NER) model to identify key information items in a text document including company names, domain names, URLs, IP addresses and email addresses.
 It includes Jupyter notebooks for data generation, model training, and inference, as well as Python scripts for various NER-related tasks.

+Model is exported for use with the ONNX runtime.

 ## Getting Started